open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Project level:

-1. For each plan or policy to which the project is aligned, add a code from the open [policyAlignment](../../reference/codelists.md#policyalignment) codelist to the [`.policyAlignment.policies`](project-schema.json,,policyAlignment/policies) array and add a further explanation of the alignment to [`.policyAlignment.description`](project-schema.json,,policyAlignment/description).
+1. For each plan or policy to which the project is aligned, add a code from the open [policyAlignment](../../reference/codelists.md#policyalignment) codelist to the [`policyAlignment.policies`](project-schema.json,,policyAlignment/policies) array and add a further explanation of the alignment to [`policyAlignment.description`](project-schema.json,,policyAlignment/description).

-2. For each United Nations Sustainable Development Goal to which the project is aligned, add a [`Classification`](../../reference/schema.md#classification) object to the [`.additionalClassifications`](project-schema.json,,additionalClassifications) array and set its:
+2. For each United Nations Sustainable Development Goal to which the project is aligned, add a [`Classification`](../../reference/schema.md#classification) object to the [`additionalClassifications`](project-schema.json,,additionalClassifications) array and set its:

 - [`.scheme`](project-schema.json,/definitions/Classification,scheme) to 'sdg'
 - [`.id`](project-schema.json,/definitions/Classification,id) to the goal's number
-- [`.description`](project-schema.json,/definitions/Classification,description) to the goal's title
+- [`.description`](project-schema.json,/definitions/Classification,description) to the goal's title.

-3. For each United Nations Sustainable Development Goal Target to which the project is aligned, add a [`Classification`](../../reference/schema.md#classification) object to the [`.additionalClassifications`](project-schema.json,,additionalClassifications) array and set its:
+3. For each United Nations Sustainable Development Goal Target to which the project is aligned, add a [`Classification`](../../reference/schema.md#classification) object to the [`additionalClassifications`](project-schema.json,,additionalClassifications) array and set its:

 - [`.scheme`](project-schema.json,/definitions/Classification,scheme) to 'sdgTarget'
 - [`.id`](project-schema.json,/definitions/Classification,id) to the target's number
-- [`.description`](project-schema.json,/definitions/Classification,description) to the target's title
+- [`.description`](project-schema.json,/definitions/Classification,description) to the target's title.

 4. If further documentation of the project's policy alignment is available, [add a project document](../common.md#add-a-project-document) and set its [`.documentType`](project-schema.json,/definitions/Document,documentType) to 'policyAlignment'.
 ```json